Troubleshooting

 Track problems

-If you've tried the above and the car is working well but it still sticks in certain areas then the next thing to check is the track.
+If you've tried the solution above and the car is working well but it still sticks in certain areas then the next thing to check is the track.

 A Scalextric track is an electrical circuit and power can 'leak' at every connection point in the layout.
 Therefore the next step is to ensure each piece of track has a good connection to the next piece of track.
+Sometimes part of Scalextric track layouts, looses power.
+The Scalextric cars run well on some parts of the track but slow down at other points.

 Keep the track as flat as possible.